vedikaS-byte/fire-scars-and-social-impacts-analysis/README.md

 - `README.md`: Markdown file detailing repository description, content, structure, data access, and references.
 - `.gitignore`: File alerting Git to avoid "unnecessary" files from being committed to the repository.
 The data folder containing `landsat8-2025-02-23-palisades-eaton.nc` (Landsat) and fire perimeter spatial data were added to the `.gitignore` to prevent large datasets from being pushed to GitHub.
 - `palisades-eaton-blog-post-SHIRTEKAR.ipynb`: Notebook containing compiled analysis of false color imagery and social dimensions of the fires.
-- `hwk4-task2-false-color-SHIRTEKAR.ipynb`: Notebook containing the analysis of true and false color imagery, as well as finalized false color image map of fire extent in LA County.
+- `false-color-analysis-SHIRTEKAR.ipynb`: Notebook containing the analysis of true and false color imagery, as well as finalized false color image map of fire extent in LA County.
-- `social-dimensions-eaton-palisades-fires-SHIRTER.ipynb`: Notebook comparing geospatial clipping and joining methods for linking socioeconomic data to each fire, including a final map showing the selected socioeconomic variable for census tracts within each fire perimeter.
+- `social-dimensions-eaton-palisades-fires-SHIRTEKAR.ipynb`: Notebook comparing geospatial clipping and joining methods for linking socioeconomic data to each fire, including a final map showing the selected socioeconomic variable for census tracts within each fire perimeter.

 The structure of the repository is included below.